Tito Mattei

-Tito Eduardo Achille Mattei (24 May 1839-30 March 1914) was an Italian pianist, composer, and conductor.
+Tito Eduardo Achille Mattei (24 May 1839 - 30 March 1914) was an Italian pianist, composer, and conductor.

+Biography

 Born at Campobasso in Italy, he was educated in Naples where he studied with Sigismond Thalberg, Carlo Conti, and Michele Ruta.
 A musical prodigy, he gave his first concert in 1846 aged 5 afterwards touring Italy, France and Germany.
 At just 11 years-old in 1852 he was appointed Professor at the Accademia Nazionale di Santa Cecilia in Rome.
 He gave his first performance in London in 1853 aged 12 and also in 1853 played before Pope Pius IX who gave him a gold medal; he was appointed pianist to Victor Emmanuel II, the King of Italy.
 In 1863 he moved to London where he became the conductor at Her Majesty's Theatre.
 Mattei was a Chevalier of the Order of Saints Maurice and Lazarus and belonged to various important musical societies including the Societa Filarmonica of Florence.
 In 1870 he organised and conducted a season of Italian Opera in London.
 In 1871 he married Amalia Colombo (born 1845) at Kensington in London.
 Their daughter Marie Jeanette Mattei was born in London in 1875.